u0068/Biospheres-Notes/Biospheres Overview.md

 	- Flagellocyte
 		- Propels itself forward
 	- All the cell lab cells + our own inventions
-- Cell signalling
+- Cell signaling
-	- 4 Signalling substances like in cell lab (or maybe more if we want)
+	- 4 Signaling substances like in cell lab (or maybe more if we want)
-- Cell behaviour
+- Cell behavior
-	- Cells can change their behaviour based on various stimuli, like in cell lab
+	- Cells can change their behavior based on various stimuli, like in cell lab
 - Genomes:
 	- Many modes
 		- Fixed or dynamic number of modes?